 - End with the .ae or .emarat domain extensions.

 - End with the .com or .net domain extensions – if the domain name itself is relevant to the UAE or Middle East.

 We’re dedicated to helping sellers achieve the best prices for their domains.
 If you own a domain, we can tell you whether it qualifies as a premium domain name.
-We can also provide you with an expert domain appraisal, to work out its value.
-Contact us now to start the process use our contact information below.
+We can also provide you with an expert domain appraisal, to work out what the domain is worth.
+To start the process use our contact information below.

 Now that we know how much to sell the domain name for and where we’ll sell it, let’s look at the process to sell the domain.

 Highlight the current and potential value to the interested party.
 Let them know that this domain name is worth buying by showing off the current traffic or the authority the domain has picked up over time.
 The majority of domain sellers will simply upload their listing and leave it as that.
 We can increase the domain’s worth and improve its sale through extra information.